 This Section 121.209 applies only to Group I Members, and the term "Member" as used in this Section means "Group I Member".
-In general, and subject to the provisions of this Section, Deferred Retirement Option Program, hereinafter referred to as the DROP, is a program under which an eligible Mmember of the plan, may elect to participate, deferring receipt of normal retirement benefits while continuing employment with the City without loss of any other employee benefits.
-Upon an eligible Mmember's election to participate in the DROP, the amount of credited service and final average salary becomes frozen for purposes of determining pension benefits.
+In general, and subject to the provisions of this Section, the Deferred Retirement Option Program, hereinafter referred to as the DROP, is a program under which an eligible Memember of the plan, may elect to participate, deferring receipt of normal retirement benefits while continuing employment with the City without loss of {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}400054865.DOC;1}44 any other employee benefits.
+Upon an eligible Memember's election to participate in the DROP, the amount of credited service and final average salary becomes frozen for purposes of determining pension benefits.
 Additional service beyond the date of entry into the DROP shall no longer accrue any additional benefits under the Pension Fund.
-The deferred monthly retirement benefits under the DROP shall accrue in the fund on behalf of the participant, plus interest compounded monthly, as provided in subsection (c)(1) of this Section, for the specified period of the DROP participation, as provided in subsection (b)(1) of this Section.
-Upon termination of employment, the participant shall receive the total DROP benefits, as provided in Section 121.209(c) and begin to receive previously determined normal retirement benefits.
+The deferred monthly retirement benefits under the DROP shall accrue in the fund on behalf of the Participant, plus interest compounded monthly, as provided in subsection (c)(1) of this Section, for the specified period of the DROP participation, as provided in subsection (b)(1) of this Section.
+Upon termination of employment, the Participant shall receive the total DROP benefits, as provided in Section 121.209(c) and begin to receive the previously determined normal retirement benefits.

 - (a) Eligibility of member to participate in the DROP.
-All members who are eligible to, may elect participation in the DROP, provided members comply administratively with the rules and regulations established by the board for the administration of the DROP. - (1) A member who is eligible to receive normal retirement benefits under Section 121.201A(a) may participate in the DROP providing the member elects to participate within the time limits contained in Section 121.209(b)(1).
+All Members who are eligible to, may elect participation in the DROP, provided Members comply administratively with the rules and regulations established by the board for the administration of the DROP. - (1) A member who is eligible to receive normal retirement benefits under Section $121.201\underline{A}(a)$ may participate in the DROP providing the member elects to participate within the time limits contained in Section 121.209(b)(1).